 In general there are two causes of discoloration.
 (1) either it is coming from the customer's private water lines, or (2) it is coming from the District's water mains.
 So investigating the location of the problem is key.

 Investigating a color complaint.
 Whenever we receive a complaint about discolored water we will first check if there are other customer's nearby with the same problem.
 If it is just one customer then the problem is likely in the customer's private water lines.
 We can physically confirm this by pulling out the water meter and checking the water color coming from our mains before it gets to the customer's pipes.
 If the water is clear at the meter then the problem is in the private lines.

 - The top three reasons water becomes discolored in a customer's private lines are: (1) the customer's plumbing is made of galvanized (steel) pipes which are rusting on the inside.
-(2) the customer's hot water heater is rusting , (3) naturally occurring sediment, iron and manganese has built up in the customer's lines and it was stirred up by heavy usage in or around the home.
+(2) the customer's hot water heater is rusting, or has not been flushed for several months, and (3) naturally occurring sediment, iron and manganese has built up in the customer's lines and it was stirred up by heavy usage in or around the home.
 While we cannot work on a customer's private water lines, we can often offer tips to help diagnose where the problem may be.
 More information can be found on our "Tips for Private Plumbing" page.